passionweb-manuel-schnabel/ai-seo-helper/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

 Generates SEO metadata based on page content using AI.
 Currently, meta description, keywords and page title can be generated using an additional button next to the corresponding text fields.
+Based on page title and meta description you can fill Open Graph title, Twitter title, Open Graph description and Twitter description too.

 .. _requirements: